wilaz-laz98/ElderAid-MicroprocessorProject/System Design/SystemRequirments.md

 **Product Functions**:
     track the movements of user, monitor sound and emergency click, send for help from the caretaker, call emergency services.
 **User Characteristics**:
-    elderly people, people with special-needs.
+    -elderly people,
+    -people with special\-needs.
 **Constraints**:
     must use microprocessor.
 **Assumptions and Dependencies**:
-    ---
+    -assuming user is restricted into a distance limited area like home.

 ## 3. Specific Requirements
 ### Functional Requirements